 1. I'm not a doctor–and no where close.
 I'm including the info below from a friend who consulted with a telemed doc, THIS IS NOT MEDICAL ADVICE in any way.
 I'm just sharing information so you can make informed choices about your health and so you can also obtain what you might need should you get sick.
 See my full disclaimer page here.

 2. I've always been vocal about my preference to avoid pharmaceuticals if at all possible and utilize natural health options first.
 I've had good friends who have gotten Covid and treated it 100% using homeopathy and the natural options listed here, and they came through completely fine with no complications.
 However, I did also order the below meds just in case one of us got it and the situation became serious, and if our natural options weren't helping, which does happen sometimes.
-I want to have them on-hand, but really don't plan to take them unless it's absolutely necessary, knowing that very often they have side effects that wreak havoc on your body.
-(The antibiotics for one example, they mess up your gut flora and your health for months or longer–if you do end up having to take them though, be sure to also take these to support your gut!
-Get them now so you have them, use the code KOP for a discount.)
-As I've said many times, as much as I'm against pharmaceuticals, because usually they only make things worse, there have been a very small number of times in my life where I've definitely been grateful for them, my kidney stone incident being one!
+I want to have them on-hand, but don't plan to take them unless it's absolutely necessary, knowing that very often they have side effects that wreak havoc on your body.
+(The antibiotics for one example, they mess up your gut flora and your health for months or longer–if you do end up having to take them though, be sure to do these things to support your gut health!)
+As I've said many times, as much as I'm against pharmaceuticals, because they often just make things worse, there have been a very small number of times in my life where I've definitely been grateful for them, my kidney stone incident being one!

 NOTE: I'm adding this part after speaking with the telemed doc myself today.
 I asked him, “I've always known how important it is not to take an antibiotic unless you really need it, so should I only take the antibiotic you're prescribing if I got Covid and symptoms were getting worse?”
 He said, “Yes, that's very true about antibiotics, however this is a different situation.
 With Covid it can turn to pneumonia quickly then you're on a vent and in two days you're dead.
 With these meds you can take them at the first sign of Covid then you don't have to worry at all.”
 Those were his exact words.
 I still think that personally I'd use ALL of the other options first (I may feel differently if I got it), but YOU have to do what you feel is best and as always, I just want you to know the thinking on all sides of the issue.